 We order our burgers and my husband asks for some nachos to share while we’re waiting.
 When the dish of nachos arrives, I realise that it contains meat and so I can’t eat it as I’m vegetarian.
 This is no problem, as I’m sure that my burger will be more than enough for me – and we should have checked about the meat when ordering anyway.
 But a few minutes later the kind waiter brings me a portion of vegetarian nachos, even though I hadn’t said anything to him.
 I’m impressed.

 My husband and I drink beer with our meal: my Brighton Bier is an award-winning pale ale which is brewed in the city.
 I haven’t drunk beer for ages, but this one’s very tasty.
-Our son opts for a peanut milkshake, of all things.
-This sounds revolting to me, but he wolfs it down and declares it to be delicious.
+Our son opts for a peanut milkshake, which sounds revolting to me, but he wolfs it down and declares it to be delicious.
 He makes full use of the hotel’s free wifi during our meal, sharing pictures with his friends on his phone.
 (This is a novelty for him, as we have a strict ‘no phones at the table’ policy at home).